 Factors That Lead to Credit Card Debt

 Clearly, you had a role in generating the debt.
-You submitted an application for credit, accepted the credit card, and the terms for its use, and you used the card.
+You applied for credit, accepted the credit card, and the terms for its use, and you used the card.
 I think we can agree on that.

-But what you might not understand is there are a lot of people pushing you to the edge of the cliff and encouraging you to take the credit.
+But what you might not understand is that many people are pushing you to the edge of the cliff and encouraging you to take the credit.
 It is almost as if the consumer is being pushed and cajoled to open lines of credit and then called a fool for doing so.
-“I can’t believe you fell for our hype,” is what is seems creditors secretly say.
+“I can’t believe you fell for our hype,” is what it seems creditors secretly say.

 So let’s look at some of the things that push us towards that credit.
 These aren’t excuses, but facts you need to know.